mmurygin/notes/highload/message-queues.md

 1. **Threating Message Queue as Database** - by deleting or updating messages in the queue
 1. **Coupling Message Producers with Consumers** - e.g. by sharing common classes for data serialization\desirialization
 1. **Lack of Poison Message Handling**

+## Existed Solutions
+1. **Amazon SQS** - the easies and cheapest way to get started.
+If you don't manage very highload app with a lot of customer demands it's the best option
+1. **RabbitMQ**
+    **+** supports routing
+    **+** configuring lifetime via REST API
+    **-** doesn't have scheduled message delivery
+    **-** doesn't have good horizontal scaling
+1. **ActiveMQ**
+    **+** some queue code could be embeded into your app (if it's written in Java), by doing it you decrease coupling even more
+    **+** have message groups to perform In-Order Delivery **-** performs badly at highload

+## Scalability
+1. We could easily distribute messages between different brokers just by choosing random from the brokers pool.
+Random distribution works well for most cases, but if you use ActiveMQ with message groups you should use message group id as a partition key.